 The purpose of playgrounds intervention definitions is to describe the level of a defect which subsequently requires maintenance to rectify.
+The following outlines the response time to a playground defect.

-Asset Timeframe Responsibility Playground Equipment 2-5 days Parks and Gardens Artificial Safety Surface 2-5 days Parks and Gardens Edging Condition 2-5 days Parks and Gardens Shade Cloth Structure - Cloth 2-5 days Parks and Gardens Shade Cloth Structure - poles and supports 2-5 days Parks and Gardens Exercise Equipment 2-5 days Parks and Gardens
+Asset Timeframe Responsibility Playground Equipment 2-5 days Parks and Gardens Artificial Safety Surface 2-5 days Parks and Gardens Edging Condition 2-5 days Parks and Gardens Shade Cloth Structure - Cloth 2-5 days Parks and Gardens Shade Cloth Structure - Poles and supports 2-5 days Parks and Gardens Exercise Equipment 2-5 days Parks and Gardens